longhorn/longhorn/README.md

 1. Kubernetes v1.10+
    1. CSI is in beta release for this version of Kubernetes, and enabled by default.
-2. Mount Propagation feature gate enabled.
+2. Mount propagation feature gate enabled.
    1. It's enabled by default in Kubernetes v1.10.
 But some early versions of RKE may not enable it.
 3. If above conditions cannot be met, Longhorn will fall back to the FlexVolume driver.